 Another mandatory coverage in North Carolina is UM.
 It stands for uninsured motorist, which covers injured victims of car crashes when the at-fault driver doesn’t hold liability coverage.
 When you file a UM claim, you could seek the following damages:

 - Cost of car repair or replacement

 You could also choose to file a lawsuit against the other driver.
-Typically, accident victims will sue for compensation when there isn’t available insurance, or the coverage doesn’t compensate them for all of their damages.
+Accident victims typically sue for compensation when there’s no available insurance, or the coverage does not cover all of their damages.
 You must comply with the statute of limitations, which is a strict deadline.
 The statute of limitations in North Carolina is three years.
 That means you only have three years from the accident date to file your lawsuit.

 Besides pursuing economic and non-economic damages, you can also seek punitive damages.
 Punitive damages aren’t a form of compensation for an accident victim’s expenses and suffering.
 Instead, they serve to punish the individual that caused the crash and aim to deter similar behavior in the future.
 It’s a rare financial award juries only provide in situations where acts of malice, fraud, or willful or wanton conduct occurred.
 You must have clear and convincing evidence of the at-fault party’s actions.

 At DeMayo Law Offices, our North and South Carolina rear-end collision lawyers understand the stress of pursuing compensation after a rear-end collision.
 You’re feeling overwhelmed with the recovery process, expensive medical bills, and the inability to take care of your family.
 We’ll relieve your burden and handle every legal aspect of your case.
 Your only job will be to focus on healing your injuries.